Dzsodie/quiz_app/README.md

     ```bash
     goaccess --version
     ```
-3. Configure the log format according to your needs in the app and then in the goaccess.conf file.
+3. Configure the log format according to your needs in the app and then in the goaccess.conf file at `/usr/local/Cellar/goaccess/1.9.3/etc/goaccess`.
     ```bash
     time-format %H:%M:%S
     date-format %d/%b/%Y